School

 Bridgewater teaches the full National Curriculum.
 At Key Stage Three (KS3) pupils study English, Information and Communication Technology (ICT), one or two Modern Foreign Languages, Mathematics, Science, Religious Studies, Design Technology, PE, History, Geography, Art, Dance, Drama Music and Citizenship.
 Our aim throughout is to develop a wide variety of knowledge, skills and understanding as a sound foundation for the future.

 At Key Stage Four (KS4) pupils continue to study Science, English, Mathematics, Religious Studies, PE, ICT and Citizenship.
 They choose from a variety of further subjects designed to reflect their own interests and abilities.
 These include Art, Textiles, French, German, Technology (Product Design, Graphics, Food), Drama, Music, Geography, History, Business Studies, Physical Education, Dance, Information Technology, Child Development, Leisure and Tourism and Performing Arts.
-Most of these courses lead to GCSE or GNVQ qualifications.
-There is also the opportunity to follow a more vocational course taught in partnership with WCI.
+Most of these courses lead to GCSE or BTEC qualifications.
+The new 14-19 Diplomas are currently under review.

 At Key Stage 5 (KS5) many students choose to remain at Bridgewater, joining the school's sixth form 'college' provision, where a range of academic and vocational courses are on offer.
 Further detail about the sixth form is available in a separately published Prospectus, available from the School.